 The links below provide the hours of operation, addresses, and telephone numbers of the component office locations.
 The following division offices have their own web sites (click on the map above or the links below)

 The field organization delivers program services to the FHWA's partners and customers.
-This organization consists of resource centers, State-level Federal-aid and Federal Lands Highway divisions.
+This organization consists of the FHWA Resource Center, State-level Federal-aid and the Office of Federal Lands Highway.

-The FHWA Resource Center, located in Atlanta, Ga., Baltimore, Md., Lakewood, Co., Matteson, Il., and San Francisco, Ca., provides technical support and program assistance along with training, and technology delivery to FHWA's Division Offices, State Departments of Transportation, Metropolitan Planning Organizations, and other transportation partners.
+- Organized by functional and technical teams, the FHWA Resource Center operates as a national unit with teams and expert specialists staffed in localities throughout the United States.
+The Resource Center provides technical support and program assistance along with training, and technology delivery to FHWA's Division Offices, State Departments of Transportation, Metropolitan Planning Organizations, and other transportation partners.

-DFS South, Janice Brown - Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, Puerto Rico, South Carolina, Tennessee, Virgin Islands, Virginia, and West Virginia.
+- DFS South, Derrell Turner - Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, Puerto Rico, South Carolina, Tennessee, Virgin Islands, Virginia, and West Virginia.

-DFS Mid-America, John Rohlf - Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Oklahoma, South Dakota, Texas, and Wisconsin.
+- DFS Mid-America, Mayela Sosa - Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Oklahoma, South Dakota, Texas, and Wisconsin.

-DFS West, Walter C. (Butch) Waidelich Jr. - Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.
+- DFS West, Peter Osborn - Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.